This guide describes Unity Editor version recommendations and system requirements.

 The optional Oculus Utilities for Unity package offers additional developer resources, and includes the latest version of OVRPlugin.
 When you import Utilities for Unity into a project, if the OVRPlugin version included with the Utilities is later than the version built into your editor, a pop-up dialog will give you the option to update it in your project.
 We always recommend using the latest available OVRPlugin version.
 For more information, see OVRPlugin.

-To verify that you are using supported hardware, please review the relevant PC or mobile setup documentation:
+To verify that you are using supported hardware, please review the relevant PC or Android setup documentation:

 The Unity Personal and Professional licenses both provide built-in Rift support.
 Mobile developers using the Unity Free license receive basic Android support automatically.
 Mobile developers using a Professional license require an Android Pro Unity license.